notepad-plus-plus/npp-usermanual/content/docs/preferences.md

         * `Enable for all open files`: for all active files, check periodically to see if the file has been updated on disk
         * `Disable`: will not check to see if the file has been updated on disk
     * `☐ Update silently`: instead of prompting, will automatically reload the file from disk
-    * `☐ Scroll to the last line after update`: will scroll to the end of the file after reloading from disk (otherwise, the cursor and scrolled-location stays where it was before the update)
+    * `☐ Scroll to the last line after update`: will scroll to the end of the file after reloading from disk (otherwise, the caret and scrolled-location stays where it was before the update)
 * `☐ Enable Notepad++ auto-updater`: will automatically download updates from the official website, once the development team has decided it's time to push an update to users.
 If disabled, you will have to manually download the installer from the official website yourself.
 * `☐ Mute all sounds`: enable/disable sound feedback (example: if a search action in [**Find / Replace dialog**](../searching/#dialog-based-searching) results in the text not being encountered).
 * `☐ Autodetect character encoding`: when opening a new file, try to algorithmically determine what character encoding should be used